troch/angular-l10n/README.md

 angular-l10n
 ============

-A small and simple provider for changing locale in angular
+A small and simple provider for changing locale in angular.
+To use, import module 'troch.l10n' in your app.

+    var app = angular.module('app', ['troch.l10n']);

 Set locale in config
 --------------------